The first successful roll-film hand camera, the Kodak, was launched publicly in the summer of 1888.

 Selections from the Collection

-This rotation in the Collection Gallery ranges from the Crimean War (1853–56) to the War in Afghanistan (2001–21), challenging us to think critically about how photography documents and disseminates information about war, and how photographers’ approaches to recording war has shifted over time.
+This rotation in the Collection Gallery ranges from the Crimean War (1853–56) to the War in Afghanistan (2001–21).
+The works challenge us to think critically about how photography documents and disseminates information about war, and how photographers’ approaches to recording war has shifted over time.

 A Bouquet of Stencil-Colored Films